-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kennewick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kennewick is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kennewick who work in office and administrative support (13.97%), sales jobs (10.62%), and management occupations (7.62%).
+Unlike some cities, Kennewick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kennewick are a mix of both white- and blue-collar jobs.
+Overall, Kennewick is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Kennewick who work in office and administrative support (10.85%), management occupations (9.12%), and sales jobs (9.12%).

 Kennewick is an extremely ethnically-diverse city.
 The people who call Kennewick home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kennewick residents report their race to be White, followed by Black or African-American.
+The greatest number of Kennewick residents report their race to be White, followed by Asian.
 Kennewick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.54% of the city’s residents.
-Important ancestries of people in Kennewick include English, Irish, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 26.93% of the city’s residents.
+Important ancestries of people in Kennewick include German, English, Irish, Norwegian, and Swedish.

 The most common language spoken in Kennewick is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.